 - A ridiculous regurgitation of stuff everyone in your position does.
 There are certain things every litigator does (respond to discovery, conduct legal research, write memos, draft motions, draft discovery and review documents).
 Putting this on your resume makes you look like a moron.
 Get it off there!
 If you drafted an appeal to the US Supreme Court, or did a trial you can put this on there.
 Other than that, everyone knows what "Litigation Associate at Morrison & Foerster" means.
 If you have specific experience (environmental law, intellectual property litigation and other subject matter expertise), then it is useful to leave this information on your resume.
 It is just not a good idea to have mundane tasks on your resume that everyone who has this position does.
 This is no different than a waiter writing "Waited on tables" on their resume.

 |Submit Your Resume to BCG Attorney Search and Get Feedback|

 3. Ridiculous Formatting and Content Blocks

 Nothing can get you disqualified from getting hired more easily than stupid formatting errors.
 I see these all the time.
-No idea where people pick this up, but I will lay out the most egregious formatting issues I see:
+I have no idea where people pick this up, but I will lay out the most egregious formatting issues I see: